gerpy/rpm-install/README.md

 ### Filters

-Not really saders, but let's put this section here as filters are closely related to proper shaders I stored them as **content directory overrides**.
+Not really shaders, but let's put this section here as filters are closely related to proper shaders I stored them as **content directory overrides**.
 Thus they get stored in the same configuration files as platform scaling settings.
 The shaders above are meant to evocate how a phosphore CRT screen displays things (with a mask, scanlines, glow and such).

 In addition, I use filters to simulate how the video signal is transmitted to the screen, with more or less degradation, assuming *RF < Composite < S-Video < RGB < Perfect (no filter)*.
 I'm using the following filters in Settings > Video Filter.
 I beleive that there are ways to fine tune everything but I keep it basic.